 Perhaps even more devastating was hearing Williams then gloat all over TV about Scott’s victory being “the best win I’ve ever had.”
 The insinuation being that he was as responsible for Scott’s win as he was for all of Tiger’s.
 So, on top of all of his other performance anxieties, Tiger now has to worry about proving that he can in fact win without Williams….

 At any rate, Tiger is 35.
-So he can probably compete, physically, for another five years.
-But if he still hasn’t won his 15th major by this time next year, then I fear he will never be able to compete well enough, mentally, to dethrone Jack Nicklaus as the king of the majors with 18 wins.
+So he can probably compete for majors, physically, for another five years.
+But if he still hasn’t won his 15th by this time next year, I fear he will never be able to compete well enough, mentally, to dethrone Jack Nicklaus as the king of the majors with 18 wins.

 Still, it speaks volumes about how much this sport revolves around Tiger that even when his misses the cut (or is not even playing in a tournament), sports commentators spend more time talking about him than about any other player – as Scott found out last week and Keegan Bradley, the rookie who won this PGA Championship, found out this weekend.
 No doubt this is because it has been demonstrated quite convincingly that when Tiger is not featured in some fashion viewership plummets dramatically.
 The “bottom line” is that golf needs Tiger more than Tiger needs golf.

-NOTE: For the record, I am convinced that Tiger will win again - and not just some rinky-dink tournament, but a major.
-But to give you a sense of how difficult it is for one player to dominate the majors the way Tiger once did, just bear in mind that the last 13 major championships have been won by 13 different players.
+NOTE: For the record, I am convinced that Tiger will win again – and not just some rinky-dink tournament, but a Major.
+But to appreciate how difficult it is for one player to dominate the majors the way Tiger did, bear in mind that 13 different players have won the last 13 Major championships .

 Saturday, August 13, 2011 at 5:28 AM